jobayer109/My-second-brain/LinkedIn/More 2.md

   - Connect with 10 new people in the web development space.
   - Send personal messages to at least 3 people you admire in the industry, offering to collaborate or ask for advice.

-### Month 2: **Network Expansion & Content Diversification**

-**Goals:**
-- Broaden your network and increase post variety.
-- Position yourself as an expert by offering unique insights.
-- Start building collaborations.